-I am involved in the XENON direct dark matter detection project, in the GERDA neutrinoless double beta decay experiment and in the future LEGEND.
-I am leading the DARWIN collaboration, with the goal of building a next-generation, 50 tonnes liquid xenon observatory.
-Furthermore I conduct smaller R&D projects in my laboratory at UZH, to study liquid xenon as a particle detection medium, as well as novel light sensors.
+I am involved in the XENON direct dark matter detection project and in the GERDA/LEGEND neutrinoless double beta decay experiments.
+I am leading the DARWIN collaboration, with the goal of building a next-generation, 50 tonnes liquid xenon observatory in astroparticle physics.
+Furthermore I conduct R&D projects in my laboratory at UZH, to study the fundamental properties of liquid xenon as a particle detection medium, as well as new light sensors.